cf-routing/devenv/README.md

   We don't care if the setup scripts are idempotent because we are prioritizing making it easy to throw away machines and create new ones.
 * Supporting users outside of the Networking Program \
-  We don't want to get bogged down over engineering this thing oand trying to meet everyone's needs.
+  We don't want to get bogged down over engineering this thing and trying to meet everyone's needs.
 If other teams in the larger CF community find this userful, they can fork it.